 During the third quarter of 2015, the Company completed the acquisition of 100% of the outstanding shares of Lucas Meyer Cosmetics, a business of Unipex Group ("Lucas Meyer").
 (The total shares acquired include shares effectively acquired pursuant to put and call option agreements).
 The acquisition was accounted for under the purchase method.
 Lucas Meyer was acquired in order to strengthen and expand Fragrance Ingredients.
-Total consideration was approximately Euro 284.0 million (\$12.0 million), including approximately \$4.8 million of cash acquired.
+Total consideration was approximately Euro 284.0 million (\$312.0 million), including approximately \$4.8 million of cash acquired.
 The Company paid Euro 282.0 million (approximately \$309.7 million) for this acquisition, which was funded from existing resources, and recorded a liability of approximately Euro 2.0 million (approximately \$2.2 million).
 The purchase price exceeded the fair value of existing net assets by approximately \$289.5 million.
-The excess was allocated principally to identifiable intangible assets (approximately \$164.5 million), goodwill (approximately \$184.7 million) and approximately \$52.0 million deferred taxes.
+The excess was allocated principally to identifiable intangible assets (approximately \$164.5 million), goodwill (approximately \$184.7 million) and approximately \$52.0 million to deferred taxes.
 Goodwill represents the excess of the purchase price over the fair value of net assets acquired.
 Separately identifiable intangible assets are principally related to customer relationships and proprietary technology.
-The intangible assets, principally related to the valuation of customer relationships, allocation of asset values by legal entity and determination of useful lives.
+The intangible assets are being amortized using lives ranging from 10-30 years.
+The purchase price allocation is preliminary pending final valuations of intangible assets, principally related to the valuation of customer relationships, allocation of asset values by legal entity and determination of useful lives.
 The purchase price allocation is expected to be completed by the first half of 2016.
 No pro forma financial information for 2015 is presented as the impact of the acquisition was immaterial to the Consolidated Statement of Comprehensive Income.